Your Bag

 Treat Minor Skin Irritation

 Inflammation of the skin can cause redness, itching and swellings.
-Clean the part of the skin and topically apply castor oil to curb inflammation.
+Clean the part of the skin and topically apply castor oil.
 A few tablespoons or drops of castor oil can be applied directly without any fear.

 It is Also A Libido Booster